jrheisler/cmKanban/README.md

 - `storage` — Save your boards locally
 - `contextMenus` — Right-click to add card
 - `notifications` — Confirmations after context add
+- `tabs` — Provide context for quick-add cards
+- `identity` — Authenticate with Google Drive for sync
+- `https://www.googleapis.com/*` — Access the Google Drive REST API

+## Google Drive Sync

+Click **Connect to G-Drive** in the side panel header to authorise access to your Drive `appDataFolder`.
+After a successful setup the extension uploads the current board state to `kanbanx-boards.json` and subsequently reads/writes from that file when loading or mutating the board.

+> **Note:** Update `manifest.json` with your Chrome OAuth2 client ID before publishing.
+Replace `YOUR_GOOGLE_CLIENT_ID.apps.googleusercontent.com` with a real client ID that has the `https://www.googleapis.com/auth/drive.appdata` scope enabled.

 ## QA Checklist
 - Install, open side panel